Institute of Facility Management

 Research and development projects: We translate research outcomes into marketable products and services.

-The Institute for Facility Management can provide you with support in the form of consultancy or services.
+The Institute of Facility Management can provide you with support in the form of consultancy or services.
 Innovative projects ensure that knowledge is transferred from our Institute to industry, and that industry trends and needs are identified at an early stage.